raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 ## Required software

-To boot from NVMe you need pre-release versions of the bootloader, VideoCore firmware and kernel.
+To boot from NVMe you need pre-release versions of the bootloader, VideoCore firmware and Linux kernel.

 ### Bootloader